Quantum mixing on large Schreier graphs: Extension to finite coverings

 We next define local operators.
 If $K_N \in M_r(\mathbb C) \otimes M_N(\mathbb C)$ and $x,y \in \INT{N}$, we write $K_N(x,y) = \Pi_xK_N\Pi_y^\ast \in M_r(\mathbb C)$ for the corresponding block matrix.
 Let $T \subset \Gamma$ be a finite subset.
 An operator $K_N \in M_r (\mathbb C) \otimes M_N(\mathbb C)$ is $T$-local if for all $x,y \in \INT{N}$,

 and $\|K_{N}\|_{1,\infty} = \max_{x,y} \| K_{N}(x,y) \|_2 \leq 1$.
 For $T = \{ e\}$, $K_N$ is block diagonal.
 The average $\langle K_N \rangle$ is defined as in \eqref{eq:KNav}:

-Our definitions of quantum ergodicity \eqref{eq:QEKN} and (small-scale) quantum (weak) mixing \eqref{eq:QMKN} are then considered with this definition of the average $\langle K_N \rangle$.
+Our definitions of quantum ergodicity \eqref{eq:QEKN} and (small scale) quantum (weak) mixing \eqref{eq:QMKN} are then considered with this definition of the average $\langle K_N \rangle$.
 If $K_N$ is a diagonal matrix, its average $\langle K_N \rangle$ is a multiple of the identity $\Id_r \otimes \Id_N$.

 In the same vein, the asymptotic covariance of a sequence of vectors $a_N \in \mathbb C^N$ introduced in Definition \ref{def:corr} extends to a vector $a_N = (a_N(x)) \in \mathbb C ^r \otimes \mathbb C^N$ with $a_N (x) \in \mathbb C^r$, by setting